-Scroll Down to Maps for Transportation Options which will be available from Oregon City – Clackamas – Milwaukee – Gresham – Battle Ground – Ridgefield – Salmon Creek – Vancouver – Portland
+Scroll down to maps for transportation options available from Oregon City – Clackamas – Milwaukee – Gresham – Battle Ground – Ridgefield – Salmon Creek – Vancouver – Portland

-Wildlife Search & Rescue celebrates its 18th year this summer with a cool new name and a field trip to our nearest wildlife rescue sanctuary.
+Wildlife Search & Rescue celebrates its 18th year this summer with a new field trip to our nearest wildlife rescue sanctuary.
 You’ll also be learning from Search & Rescue volunteers on our staff how to navigate in the wilderness, then track and rescue lost people!

-We’ll also head into the field every day for great wildlife tracking which is how you can learn everything about the maker of tracks.
-You’ll discover what it’s really like to be a bird or other animal, using sensory awareness to know everything that’s going on around you, and especially by learning the language of the birds.
+We’ll also head into the field every day for great wildlife tracking to learn everything about the maker of tracks.
+You’ll discover what it’s like to be a bird or other animal, using sensory awareness to know everything that’s going on around you, and by learning the language of the birds.

-We’ll work together to plaster casts of favorite animals, craft tracking sticks, safely move through the woods, and investigate trails, lays, larders, and other signs of life all around.
+We’ll work together to make plaster casts of favorite animal tracks, craft tracking sticks, safely move through the woods, and investigate trails, lays, larders, and other signs of life all around.
 This camp is full of exciting, interactive, challenging and cooperative games, as campers learn to work as a team to develop skills of leadership, cooperation, patience, orienteering, dexterity, fun.

 Wilderness Survival Craft celebrates its 17th year this summer.
 Re-create a traditional way of life, honoring the gifts of wood, stone, fire and water.
-We’ll follow the critical order of survival, practicing emergency response scenarios, building warm shelter, purifying drinking water, making safe fire, and using the most important plants for survival.
+We’ll follow the critical order of survival, practicing emergency response scenarios, building warm shelter, purifying drinking water, making safe fire, and preparing the most important plants for survival food.

 Wild Cooking & Herbology celebrates its 16th year this summer.
 Explore the fields, forests, prairies, streams, ponds, bogs, seashores, and backyards of our beautiful region to discover wild foods and medicines growing everywhere.
 Campers will work with more than even the top 10 most important plants of their area, and be able to identify their look-alikes.